amnh-sciviz/collectionscope/README.md

 Then access your new app at _localhost:1234/apps/my-project-name_ (updated with your specified port and project name)

 If you make minor tweaks to your config file, in most cases you can just run `python prepare_content.py -config "config-my-project.yml"` again if you are updating minor things like project description or UI parameters.
 In general, running individual scripts repeatedly should not cause any problems.
 You can also run `python make_app.py -config "config-my-project.yml"` again, which will run everything (will take longer.)

+#### Customizing your app

+Beyond what's available in the config file, you can do some deeper customization by updating or adding files in your ./app/{your-project-name}/ folder.
+You can add custom css to `./app/{your-project-name}/css/app.css` or custom js in `./app/{your-project-name}/js/app.js`.
+You can add your own assets, css, and js files anywhere in this folder and update the index.html to include any new files.

 #### Deploying your app